 We can analyse the lyrics rudimentarily.
-Perhaps an English Literature anecdotal analysis is best fitting to this loaded anthem.
-The scene is initially set with vivid imagery of Britain emerging from the “azure main” (heavenly sky) and an angel declaring a “charter”; essentially a proclamation or constitution; a pronouncement of the everything that Great Britain stands for.
+Perhaps an English Literary anecdotal analysis is best fitting to this loaded anthem.
+The scene is initially set with vivid imagery of Britain emerging from the “azure main” (heavenly sky) and an angel declaring a “charter”; essentially a proclamation or constitution; a pronouncement of everything Great Britain stands for.

 This leads up to perhaps the most ludicrous part of the anthem: its very essence – the chorus.

 We all know the anthem is primarily used in connection to the Royal Navy but the “waves” that Britannia is so proud of ruling refers to Britain’s attitude in the 1740s at its peak of imperialism and at its strongest urge to ‘explore’ other domains and divide and conquer what were said to be “inferior states”, no different to the Portuguese and the Spanish it has to be said.

 The conquered and the enslaved victims, amongst this seemingly joyous declaration, and their descendants, now live in this country after helping build Britain back up after the Second World War

 So “Rule Britannia!
 Britannia rule the waves: Britons never, never, never shall be slaves!” with its triadic repetition of ‘never’ is essentially a declaration of “Britons’” position as the slave masters and not the enslaved, as the conquerors and not the conquered, not simply as free people or “liberty” as history is now being rewritten ironically, by the likes of Nigel Farage.